jeffreytse/jekyll-jeffreytse-blog/_posts/2021-09-07-the-common-idiomatic-expressions-in-english.md

 - Pain the town red
 - Pie in the sky
 - Play it by ear
+- Pride before the fall
 - Pull a rabbit out of the hat
 - Pull strings
 - Put on your thinking cap (on)
 - Put something on ice
 - Put yourself in their shoes
+- Put an elephant in a room

 ## R